 Roast butternut squash until fork-tender, about an hour and a half, but the cook time depends on how large your cubes are cut and how tender you want your squash.

 Remove the butternut squash from the oven and let cool.
 You can either serve as is or use it in your recipe.

 Speaking of recipes, here are a few of our favorites that use roasted butternut squash.

 Easy Roasted Brussels Sprouts & Butternut Squash

 Looking for an easy side to share on the dinner table?
-Brussels sprouts and butternut squash take center stage with a hint of maple syrup and thyme.
+This vegan Brussels sprouts and butternut squash take center stage with a hint of maple syrup and thyme.